 The move to the new courthouse has spread employees and judicial staff over five floors.
-The mere square footage of the building is an obstacle of getting from one floor to another quickly for assistance.
+The mere square footage of the building is an obstacle for getting from one floor to another quickly for assistance.
 Adding an intern is a cost effective way of adding additional manpower.
 It is essential for support to be in a courtroom in a timely manner.

 The success of this position can be measured by the response time to help desk calls.
-Currently the response time is 30 minutes.
 With the additional assistance we would like get response time below 10 minutes.

-C. PROJECT INFORMATION (PROJECT # 11) Judicial Security Officer (PIMA COUNTY CONSOLIDATED JUSTICE COURT- PCCJC)
+C. PROJECT INFORMATION (PROJECT # 12) Judicial Security Officer (PIMA COUNTY CONSOLIDATED JUSTICE COURT- PCCJC)